receperdogan/flaskapp/README.md

-# Dummy App - Python Flask with OpenTelemetry
+# flask App - Python Flask with OpenTelemetry

 A simple Python Flask application that generates logs and sends traces via OTLP protocol.